 2. Water your seeds.

 Don't use water from melted snow or rainwater: that water contains too many minerals for seeds and seedlings.
 For the first two weeks, water your seedling pots by spraying them with dechlorinated tap water.
+To evaporate the chlorine, fill a pitcher of water from the tap, let it sit overnight, and then stir the water just before watering the seedlings in order to reoxygenate it.

 The soil should be damp, but not completely soaked - but, remember that it's better to water too little than too much: your plants are more likely to suffer from drowning than from dryness.